iexcloud/docs/source/write-data.md

 ## Writing Data

 [Write Data with POST /write](./write-data/write-data-with-post-write.md) demonstrates writing data records in a fast, light-weight manner.
-Its asynchronous option supports making multiple write calls simultaneously, writing records in-parallel.
+Its asynchronous option supports making multiple write calls simultaneously, writing records in parallel.
 By default it behaves synchronously, returning a response after the data is available to query.

 ## Loading Data